-Blood samples are taken to try to grow the bacteria in the laboratory, a process that takes 1 to 3 days.
+Blood samples are taken to grow the bacteria in the laboratory, which takes 1 to 3 days.

-When bacteria are found on the catheter it indicates that the bacteria are possibly spreading through the bloodstream.
+When bacteria are found on the catheter, the bacteria are possibly spread through the bloodstream.

-Blood tests used to evaluate lactic acid levels, the different metabolic waste products present, and the number of platelets.
+Blood tests evaluate lactic acid levels, the different metabolic waste products present, and the number of platelets.

 These samples are cultured and checked for bacteria.

 Your doctor may recommend chest x-rays and other imaging tests, such as ultrasounds, CT scans, and MRIs, to find out what the source of the infection is.

 Other tests to look for signs of organ malfunction and complications of sepsis are also recommended, including the following:

 - Tests to evaluate the levels of oxygen present in the blood (oximetry) and thus evaluate the functioning of the lungs and blood vessels.

 - Electrocardiography to examine the existence of abnormalities in the heart rhythm and therefore establish if the blood supply to the heart is the most adequate.